Colorado Springs Failure to Yield Accident Attorney

 Whether a driver should yield to another vehicle or pedestrian depends on the specific circumstances of the case.
 At a 4-way stop, for example, motorists are required to yield the right-of-way to whichever vehicle reached the intersection first.
 In the event that two or more vehicles reach the intersection at the same time, the vehicle on the left is required to yield the right-of-way and allow the motorist on the right to proceed first.
 Left turning vehicles, on the other hand, must yield to all oncoming traffic, unless traffic signals dictate otherwise.

 Failing to abide by these rules and yield the right-of-way can have serious consequences, including dangerous collisions.
 Fortunately, those who cause accidents after failing to yield as required by law can be held liable for their negligence.
+That is why you should contact our failure to yield accident lawyers in Colorado Springs today.

 Failure to Yield Accidents